kkjha00007/ResiGate/docs/FUNCTIONAL_DOCUMENTATION.md

 - **`<VisitorTable />`**: Visitor data table with pagination
 - **`<ResidentFormModal />`**: Modal to add/edit residents
 - **`<NotificationToast />`**: Inline success/error messages
+- **Avatar Display**: For any user or resident without a profile photo, the app uses DiceBear's 'micah' avatar generator to assign a unique, consistent avatar based on their ID or name.
+This provides a modern, app-like look and ensures no two residents have the same default avatar.

 ---